fgmccabe/star/README.md

 the language and the standard functions and types.

 The VM is effectively an interpreter for the Star byte code.
-The roadmap for this includes support for JITting byte code -- to x64 and ARM code -- and better support for debugging.
+The roadmap for this includes a WebAssembly backend to the main compiler and better support for debugging.